Furio Niclot Doglio: Malta

 Doglio's other air victories were all claimed at Malta in July 1942, while flying the Macchi C.202, as Capitano of 151ª Squadriglia.
 His first Spitfire was shot down on 2 July 1942.
 That day, while escorting three Savoia-Marchetti SM.84, leading 10 MC.202s of 151ª Squadriglia, Doglio fought with Spitfires from 249 and 185 Squadron.
 During a head-on attack, he hit the Spitfire BR377 of Flight Sergeant C.S.G.
-De Nancrede from Squadron 249, that had to crash-land on Ta 'Qali airfield, near Mdina.
+De Nancrede from Squadron 249, which had to crash-land on Ta 'Qali airfield, near Mdina.

 On the 6th, Doglio encountered again the Spitfires of 249 Squadron, while escorting three Cant.Z.1007 bis, and he claimed another Supermarine fighter, confirmed by his wingman Tarantola to crash north of Valletta, but the 249 that day had no losses, even if the Squadron had two aircraft shot up, one of them was flown by Sgt.
 Beurling, who three weeks later would kill Doglio in combat over Gozo.
 The following day, Niclot and seven other Macchi pilots were escorting for the first time the Ju 88A-4 of Kampfgeschwader 77.
 In the sky over Luqa, they clashed with seven Spitfires.
 Niclot and his wingman shot down the Spitfire of Flt.
 Sgt.
 D. Ferraby from Squadron 249 (AB500).
 Niclot's last air victory was a double "kill": two Spitfires downed on 13 July 1942.

 On 27 July 1942, Doglio was leading three others Macchi, on the coast of Gozo.
-Six Spitfires of 126 Squadron attacked them head-on, while eight other Spitfires of 249 Sq. attacked from left ("10 hour direction").
+Six Spitfires of 126 Squadron attacked them head-on, while eight other Spitfires of 249 Sq. attacked from the left ("10 hour direction").
 Niclot was preparing to counter-attack the Spitfires or 126 Sq. when his wingman, Sergente Ennio Tarantola, tried to warn his commander, waggling his wings, as Italian radios worked badly, of the Spitfires diving on them from the left, but Niclot understood that Tarantola was warning him of the Spitfires he had already spotted.

 Fl.
 Sgt.
-George "Screwball" Beurling, from 249 Sq., first scored hits on Sergente Faliero Gelli's aircraft, who later crash landed on Gozo, and soon after shot down Doglio's C.202 (MM 9042), who was waggling his wings to warn his fellow pilots of Spitfires closing "head-on".
+George "Buzz" Beurling, from 249 Sq., first scored hits on Sergente Faliero Gelli's aircraft, who later crash landed on Gozo, and soon after shot down Doglio's C.202 (MM 9042), who was waggling his wings to warn his fellow pilots of Spitfires closing "head-on".
 "The poor devil simply blew to pieces in the air", Beurling recalled the following year, writing the book Malta Spitfire, together with journalist Leslie Roberts.

 When he was killed, Doglio held the rank of Capitano and was the commanding officer of 151ª Squadriglia, 20° Gruppo, 51° Stormo, and was flying a Macchi C.202, aircraft number 151-1.
 In less than a month, July 1942, Niclot had flown 21 missions of war, over Malta, was involved in 18 air combats, claimed six aircraft shot down plus four more probable and two shared with his wingman, Ennio Tarantola.